Heart of Darkness (Grave Digger album)

 Heart of Darkness is the sixth studio album by German heavy metal band Grave Digger.
-They showed a much darker and more aggressive sound with this release than any of their previous albums.
+They showed a much darker sound with this release than any of their previous albums.
 All of the songs have dark, lyrical concepts such as hate, death, betrayal, etc. The title track is inspired by the Joseph Conrad's novella Heart of Darkness.
 A music video was made for "Circle of Witches".

 Track listing

 All lyrics written by Chris Boltendahl and Tomi Göttlich, except where noted; All music written by Chris Boltendahl and Uwe Lulis except where noted.

 The limited edition release is limited to 6,666 copies.